RonaldNetemeyer/Ronaldnetemeyer.github.io/Topic.md

 # INDESIGN
 ---
-> Document window (in the middle) displays the file you’re currently working on.
+> Document window (in the middle) displays the file you are currently working on.
 Multiple open documents appear as tabs in the Document window.

 > Menu bar (at the very top) shows the File, Edit, and other menus that give you access to a variety of commands, adjustments, settings, and panels.